Let each of you look not only to his own interests, but also to the interests of others. – Philippians 2:4

 Here are 5 ways to be a blessing to others:

 1. Pray For Someone.

 Talking to God on another’s behalf can move major mountains.
 We can be pretty selfish sometimes when it comes to prayer.

 It is not uncommon for our personal prayers to be quite self-centered.
 Interceding for others forces us to take our minds off of ourselves and turn them to others.

 2. Just listen.

 Sometimes all someone needs is for someone else to listen to them.
 They just need someone to talk to and confide in.
 Someone who will listen without judging.

 You’d be surprised to know how many people take their own lives each year because they feel so alone, hopeless, or misunderstood.

 3. Offer words of encouragement.

-Let your light shine before others, that they may see your good deeds and glorify your Father in heaven. ~Matthew 5:16
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven. – Matthew 5:16